toyboot4e/xdl/README.md

 Port of FNA input module + Virtual input

-Intended for games with orghogonal grid maps.
+Intended for games with orthoghogonal grid maps.

 # WIP